-In 2018, Product Care implemented a number of different methods to raise consumer awareness of the paint recycling program in Nova Scotia, in accordance with regulatory requirements.
-The following section provides details regarding the Program's communication and public education activities in 2018.
+In 2019, Product Care implemented a number of different strategies and tactics to raise consumer awareness of the paint recycling Program in Nova Scotia, in accordance with regulatory requirements.
+The following section provides details regarding communication and public education commitments for the Program in 2019, as outlined in the Program Plan.

-5.1 Program Awareness
+5.1 Consumer Awareness